Dealing with Anti-Social Behaviour

 The police and other relevant organisations, such as your local authority, council or housing association, will often work together in tackling some of the issues surrounding anti-social behaviour.
 Initially, unless a problem threatens to get immediately out of hand, they will usually adopt a 'softly softly' approach and have a word with the offenders to try to help them understand the consequences of their actions, and discourage any subsequent repeat of the behaviour in question.

-However, if this doesn’t work then, under numerous laws, they can take more formal action which, depending upon the behaviour, might include getting offenders to sign up to acceptable behaviour contracts or they can even issue a Group Dispersal Order.
+However, if this doesn't work then, under numerous laws, they can take more formal action which, depending upon the behaviour, might include getting offenders to sign up to acceptable behaviour contracts or they can even issue community protection notices or public spaces protection orders.

 If all efforts fail to resolve the situation, however, the police will arrest the perpetrators and court action will follow.
-This could result in measures being taken, such as issuing Anti-Social Behaviour Orders and Drug House Closures, if appropriate.
+This could result in measures being taken, such as issuing civil injunctions or criminal behaviour orders and Drug House Closures, if appropriate.
 And, in cases where even these measures fail to control the behaviour, the perpetrators can be given custodial sentences.

 I'm scared of going out of my house because of the abuse that youths shout at me.
 I don't know them but this has gone on for years.
 It began with the knocking on my door and running away, then not running away, until I got a doorbell camera.
 I have had the police here many times but they say if they take it further it might make matters worse.
 I feel that these offenders are protected more than I am.
 I have been told they do this to other people as well but I don't know who.
 I am thinking of moving home which is unfair as I like my house.